A/X-101: Gameplay

 Players assume the role of one of the four deployed EDF Starfighters on their way to planet Prism.
 The player ship has only two weapons: Laser Cannons and Fusion Warheads (smart bombs).
 While Laser Cannon fire is unlimited, the laser's power weakens with continuous use and must be recharged for full strength blasts.
 Fusion Warheads will wipe the screen clean of smaller enemies, though will only damage larger/stronger enemies and the ship can only stock five at a time.
 The player can replenish their bomb stock by way of accumulating higher scores.
 After the EDF Starfighters download the A/X-101, the ship's shield increases to 120% and their laser fire increases in strength.
 The ship also has an energy shield which serves as a health bar.
 Players had no lives and only three continues after their ship is destroyed in combat.

-Reception
+Release and reception

+A/X-101 was released in Japan for the Sega CD on March 25, 1994.

 Mega reviewer Andy Dyer wrote that "it took me longer to write this 400-word review than it did to finish the game".